openmole/openmole-market/sensitivity/README.md

 Note the impact of changing the parameters for levels and repetitions.
 Also notice how, when the parameter `verbose = true` is used, messages in the simulation results explain how the computation of the indicators is made.

+## Plot graph

+Morris analysis usually is analyzed with graphs showing, for each input, its impact on all the outputs of the model on the two indicators mu and sigma.
+Outputs with an impact on mu have a direct impact; if sigma is huge, this impact is more dependant on other variables.

+Creating the plots of a method is considered as a *bad practice* in OpenMOLE.
+It's better to download the CSV file and plot it by yourself, so you can adapt the graph to your needs, your precise experiment, etc.
+On another hand, screening is supposed to be quick to drive; reproducible research also recommands an automatic chain for building the graphs.

+Should you desire a quick plot of the results, you might have a look to the "MorrisPlot.oms" workflow.
+In this workflow, we add an [RTask](https://www.openmole.org/R+Script.html) which loads the outputs of the sensitivity analysis and relies on R to generate the 2D plots.
+The underlying R script is generic enough to adapt to your inputs and outputs.
+The R script might constitute a starting point for plotting your own graphs on your computer.